ashysheya/neural-stat/README.md

 python test_synthetic.py --model_name path_to_your_model
 ```

-Test script will save contexts, distribution, means and variances for each sampled dataset as numpy array.
+Test script will save mean contexts, distribution, means and variances for each sampled dataset as numpy array.

 Our visualisation of these numpy arrays: